Politics Dashboard: A Self-Hosted, AI-Summarized News & X Feed Reader

 Engineering issues encountered

 1. Reasoning-model <think> tags appearing in summaries.
-When I swapped in qwen3 and deepseek-r1 variants, output started including <think>... long chain-of-thought ...</think> before the actual summary.
-Mitigation: a single re.sub(r"<think>.*?</think>", "", text, flags=re.DOTALL) after each LLM response, before storage or display.
-Any application that lets users select arbitrary models eventually hits this.
-It’s worth building in from day one.
+When I substituted qwen3 and deepseek-r1 variants, their output included <think>...</think> material before the user-facing summary.
+The mitigation is a re.sub(r"<think>.*?</think>", "", text, flags=re.DOTALL) after each LLM response and before storage or display.
+Applications that permit arbitrary model selection should anticipate this output format and handle it deliberately.

 2. nginx rewrite ... break halts subsequent set directives.
 First attempt at a runtime-configurable upstream: